BardicDefense/purple-hack/spells.md

 magically summoned creatures are banished to their place of origin.
 The spell does not affect non-animated undead, or creatures that have been gated or otherwise transported to a plane by means other than direct summoning.
-If a spell effect is permanent, and greater than 2nd rank, then it is instead merely suppressed for 2d6 hours.
+If a spell effect is permanent, and greater than 2nd Rank, then it is instead merely suppressed for 2d6 hours.